MGIC Investment Corporation (MTG) Just Got Our Attention

 Sponsored

+The average price from analysts is $18.00, which is $5.4 above the current price.
 MTG currently public float of 304.71M and currently shorts hold a 5.39% ratio of that float.
-Today, the average trading volume of MTG was 2.96M shares.
+Today, the average trading volume of MTG was 3.03M shares.

 MTG’s Market Performance

-MTG stocks went down by -6.27% for the week, with a monthly drop of -11.33% and a quarterly performance of -18.46%, while its annual performance rate touched -15.93%.
-The volatility ratio for the week stands at 4.23% while the volatility levels for the past 30 days are set at 3.03% for MGIC Investment Corporation.
-The simple moving average for the period of the last 20 days is -11.54% for MTG stocks with a simple moving average of -19.95% for the last 200 days.
+MTG stocks went up by 8.06% for the week, with a monthly drop of -8.36% and a quarterly performance of -11.70%, while its annual performance rate touched -7.76%.
+The volatility ratio for the week stands at 2.94% while the volatility levels for the past 30 days are set at 3.12% for MGIC Investment Corporation.
+The simple moving average for the period of the last 20 days is -2.60% for MTG stocks with a simple moving average of -13.09% for the last 200 days.

 Analysts’ Opinion of MTG

-Many brokerage firms have already submitted their reports for MTG stocks, with BofA Securities repeating the rating for MTG by listing it as a “Neutral.”
-The predicted price for MTG in the upcoming period, according to BofA Securities is $16.50 based on the research report published on November 17th of the previous year 2021.
+Many brokerage firms have already submitted their reports for MTG stocks, with RBC Capital Mkts repeating the rating for MTG by listing it as a “Outperform.”
+The predicted price for MTG in the upcoming period, according to RBC Capital Mkts is $16 based on the research report published on June 23rd of the current year 2022.

-Keefe Bruyette, on the other hand, stated in their research note that they expect to see MTG reach a price target of $13.
-The rating they have provided for MTG stocks is “Outperform” according to the report published on October 07th, 2020.
+BofA Securities, on the other hand, stated in their research note that they expect to see MTG reach a price target of $16.50, previously predicting the price at $16.
+The rating they have provided for MTG stocks is “Neutral” according to the report published on November 17th, 2021.

-Keefe Bruyette gave a rating of “Mkt Perform” to MTG, setting the target price at $12 in the report published on June 09th of the previous year.
+Keefe Bruyette gave a rating of “Outperform” to MTG, setting the target price at $13 in the report published on October 07th of the previous year.

-During the last 5 trading sessions, MTG fell by -6.27%, which changed the moving average for the period of 200-days by -23.69% in comparison to the 20-day moving average, which settled at $13.10.
-In addition, MGIC Investment Corporation saw -19.14% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MTG rose by +8.06%, which changed the moving average for the period of 200-days by -17.32% in comparison to the 20-day moving average, which settled at $12.87.
+In addition, MGIC Investment Corporation saw -12.62% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading